fedotov2d/goodheart/README.md

 # Good Heart

 Clojure interpreter on pure Ruby.
-Now supports only a small subset.
+Now supports only the small subset.

 _**The Wizard of Oz:** As for you, my galvanized friend, you want a heart.
 You don't know how lucky you are not to have one.
 Hearts will never be practical until they can be made unbreakable._